read these before you send me an email, post a question on my Yahoo

 estimated cost of the work.

-cancelled.
-Glass is not cheap, and I have to buy glass to
+-Glass is expensive, and I have to buy glass to

 mirror.
+This process takes time, too.
 Consider this carefully if you are ordering a custom

 mirror that may be unsuitable for other people's projects, and